guidefari/here_hugo/content/resume.md

 noindex: true
 ---

+## Littlefish (Software Engineer.
+Sept 2024 - Present)
+- Building a whitelabelled, multi-tenant SaaS
+- React
+- Dotnet
+- DX

 ## Zulzi (Software Engineer.
-June 2023 - Present)
+June 2023 - Aug 2024)
 - Embedded in the [Checkers Sixty60](https://www.sixty60.co.za/) project, part of a team working on the 2.0 app
 - React Native, Typescript
 - Micro frontend architecture, multiple repos
-- We've been building a multi-tenant digital commerce app for the [Shoprite Group](https://www.shopriteholdings.co.za/), starting with the Checkers as the first tenant
 - Mostly UI, Sometimes platform & DX
-- This project has been a great case study for how socio-technical challenges can impact a product😅
+- This project was a great case study for how socio-technical challenges can impact a product😅
-- Still taking any excuse to write.
-Topics include Architecture, Engineering strategy, documenting patterns

 ## Flexperto (Frontend Engineer.
 May 2022 - May 2023)
 - Long term project was to convert a monolith php web app into React, all while keeping production up.